Hope (1792 ship)

 Hope was launched in 1792 at Plymouth.
-In 1793 She had a successful cruise as a privateer, capturing or recapturing some five vessels.
-On her return to England her owners sold her and she became the Spanish packet Esperanza, sailing between England and Spain.
-With the outbreak of war between Britain and Spain in 1796 Esperanza disappeared from the registers.
+In 1793 she had a successful cruise as a privateer, capturing or recapturing about five vessels.
+On her return to England, her owners sold her and she became the Spanish packet Esperanza, sailing between England and Spain.
+With the outbreak of war between Britain and Spain in 1796, Esperanza disappeared from the registers.

 Career

 Hope first appeared in Lloyd's Register in 1793.

 Although Hope's trade was London–Africa, she was not a slave ship.
 She apparently became a privateer.
 Captain Samuel "Roscon" acquired a letter of marque on 28 February 1793.